KomodoPlatform/NotaryNodes/season7/candidates/strob/README.md

 <br>

 ## STROB ACHIEVEMENTS

 I am a professional CG artist doing `3D animations` and `visual effects` since more than `25 years`.
 I am also passionate about crypto since 2014 and Komodo holder since 2018.

 At my first year as NN in 2019 I was able to rank #1 on the NA score board.

-For my second year, I was #1 and #2 in NA.
+For my second year in 2020, I was #1 and #2 in NA.

-For my third year, I was #1 and #2 in SH.
+For my third year in 2021, I was #1 and #2 in SH.

+At my fouth year in 2022, I will higly probably finish #3 in SH (results still pending).

 I reached those scores by using the best hardware, solid maintenance schedule, monitoring 24/24, 7/7, 365/365, updating fast and having a plan B in case of problem: having quick turnaround solutions ready like redundant internet connections and DC accounts everywhere.
 I'm also always on Discord.

 If having `dedicated`, `reliable`, `serious`, `honest` and `respectful` NN operators is a :heavy_plus_sign: for you, vote for me, you won't be disappointed.

-In my previous seasons as a NN I donated time or KMD worth many thousands of $ to projects such as CHIPS and Pirate Chain ARRR and I will continue to so for projects I deem important in the Komodo ecosystem.
+In my previous seasons as a NN I donated time or KMD worth many thousands of $ to projects such as CHIPS and Pirate Chain ARRR and I will continue to support projects I deem important in the Komodo ecosystem.

+### 3D ANIMATIONS

 I created some 3D animations and assets for the Komodo ecosystem:
 I did this animated logo for the Pirate ARRR that you can see on their Discord Channel.
 I also did some animated logos for ARRR Twitch and Pirate OS.
 I also helped translate the Pirate.black website.